Judean Civil War: Escalation and foreign intervention

-After Alexander succeeded early in the war, the rebels relocated to Sepphoris, in the heavily pro-Pharisee region of Galilee, and appealed for Seleucid assistance.
+After Jannaeus succeeded early in the war, the rebels relocated to Sepphoris, in the heavily pro-Pharisee region of Galilee, and appealed for Seleucid assistance.
 Judean insurgents joined forces with Demetrius III Eucaerus to fight against Alexander.
+Demetrius may have been motivated by a desire for retribution following undocumented raids by Jannaeus in the region of Damascus, carried out in the preceding years to exploit the instability then gripping the Seleucid Empire.

-Alexander had gathered six thousand two hundred mercenaries and twenty thousand Jews for battle, while Demetrius had forty thousand soldiers and three thousand horses.
+Jannaeus had gathered six thousand two hundred mercenaries and twenty thousand Jews for battle, while Demetrius had forty thousand soldiers and three thousand horses.
 There were attempts from both sides to persuade each other to abandon their positions, but they were unsuccessful.
-The Seleucid forces defeated Alexander at Shechem, and all of Alexander's mercenaries were killed in battle.
-This defeat forced Alexander to take refuge in the mountains.
-In sympathy for Alexander, six thousand Judean rebels ultimately returned to him.
-Demetrius withdrew in fear upon hearing this news.
-Nevertheless, the war between Alexander and the rebels who returned to him continued.
-They fought until Alexander achieved victory.
-Most of the rebels died in battle, while the remaining rebels fled to the city of Bethoma until they were defeated.
+The Seleucid forces defeated Jannaeus at Shechem, and all of Jannaeus's mercenaries were killed in battle.
+This defeat forced Jannaeus to take refuge in the mountains.